 - The Stinger: "Oh, I am so embarrassed."

-- Super Strength: When the reader 'pulls down' his brick wall by turning the page, on the next one they find a defeated Grover prone and muttering "Did you know that you are very strong?"
+- Super Strength: When the reader "pulls down" Grover's brick wall by turning the page, on the next one, they find a defeated Grover lying under the rubble, and muttering, "Do you know that you are very strong?"

 - "Where?
 Where?": The book as a whole is an extended version.